dkuku/portfolio-gatsby/src/pages/phoenix and svelte/index.md

 ```
 we can pass as many params in this map as we want
 then we need to create a directory `assets/js/svelte`
-and inside we can create new files with the same name as the first param passed to the svelte helper:
+and inside create new files with the same name as the first param passed to the svelte helper:
 `assets/js/svelte/test.svelte`
-with normal svelte templating:
+with normal svelte style templating:
 ```
  <script>
  	export let name;